scalar-labs/docs-scalardb/docs/3.11/scalardb-sql/getting-started-with-sql.md

 ## Set up database schema

-First, you need to define how the data will be organized (a.k.a database schema) in the application with Scalar DB database schema.
+First, you need to define how the data will be organized (a.k.a database schema) in the application with ScalarDB database schema.
-You can do that with the command line tool for Scalar DB SQL.
+You can do that with the command line tool for ScalarDB SQL.
-Download the command line tool that matches with the version you use from [Scalar DB SQL releases](https://github.com/scalar-labs/scalardb-sql/releases), and run the following command to start it:
+Download the command line tool that matches with the version you use from [ScalarDB SQL releases](https://github.com/scalar-labs/scalardb-sql/releases), and run the following command to start it:

 ```shell
 $ java -jar scalardb-sql-cli-<version>-all.jar --config scalardb.properties